 New York, NY 10020

-Applications for the 2019-2020 year will open soon.
-There is a priority deadline of January 11, 2019 and we recommend that any applicant who has applied to other schools or who is applying for scholarships apply by this date.
+Applications for the 2020-2021 academic year will open mid-October.
+There is a priority deadline of January 17, 2020 and we recommend that any applicant who has applied to other schools or who is applying for scholarships apply by this date.
 We will continue to accept applications after this date until the program is full, though please note that scholarship decisions are made at the time of admission and therefore scholarships may not be available later in the admissions calendar.

 If an applicant is selected for an interview, decisions are typically delivered within 10 days of his or her interview date.
 The first decisions are usually announced in February and decisions continue through the spring.